Trump declines to apologize for racist Obamas social media post

 Ranchers also pushed back on the administration’s plans, from the National Cattlemen’s Beef Association to the National Farmers Union.

 Sen. Deb Fischer, R-Neb., posted on X at the time, encouraging the White House “to focus on trade deals that benefit our ag producers — not imports that will do more harm than good.”
-Other Republicans, like Sen. Rand Paul, R-Ky., told NBC News that the move was not putting America First.
+Other Republicans, like Sen. Rand Paul, R-Ky., told NBC News that the move was not putting America first.

 Sen. Ron Wyden, D-Ore., plans to introduce legislation next week to prohibit Trump from pocketing money from an IRS lawsuit he filed last month, according to spokesperson Ryan Carey.